jyotiyadav94/ETL_pipeline/README.md

 | string    | string   | string         |

 This dataset contain the information related to the ownership shares of different assets, where each asset is identified by a unique `asset_id`.
-Here's a breakdown of the columns:

 - **asset_id**: Unique identifier for each asset.
 - **entity_id**: Unique identifier for the entity or individual associated with the ownership share.